Pathways to Commercial Liftoff

 Catalyze supply chain investments

-including in domestic electrolyzer manufacturing, recycling, and raw materials/components for electrolyzer production9.
+including in domestic electrolyzer manufacturing and recycling.

 Develop regulations for a scaled industry